 Final Thoughts

 However, there’s a major caveat: No VPN can make you 100% anonymous online.
-VPN services only bring you closer to total anonymity.
-If you intend to do ethical hacking without approval, we recommend using a VPN with Tor (see our best VPN for Tor guide).
+VPN services just bring you closer to total anonymity.
+If you intend to engage in ethical hacking without approval, we recommend using a VPN with Tor (see our best VPN for Tor guide).

 Have you used a VPN when performing a vulnerability assessment or penetration testing?
 Which VPN service did you use?
 What are the principal benefits of using a VPN during ethical hacking?
 As always, thanks for reading.